Meet The Team

 Trustee

-I was delighted to be asked to join the Board of Trustees of the Brazelton Centre UK in 2021 to offer my experience in healthcare strategy and implementation.
+I was delighted to be asked to join the Brazelton Board of Trustees in 2022 to offer my experience in developmental psychology and neuroscience both in the UK and overseas.

 Matthew McFeeley